 And the Lord, in His abundant grace and understanding of our frail nature, knows this.
 He offers us this hope.
 We are not left to our own devices, to figure out how to navigate this life.
 We are not left to fight our battles alone.
 We are not left to parent alone, or to work and strive with little more then a paycheck to show for it.
 We have a heavenly Father, who wants to be our strength.
 Who wants to pour into His children every good thing.
 To meet needs, to bring hope, provision, and covering.
 And to help us become more like Him, to look more like our Father.

-He is there to meet us with grace and turn our rubble and ruin into rubies and roses.
+turn our rubble and ruin into rubies and roses.
 We simply need to let Him direct our faces, meet the eyes of the Creator and King, and refocus our gaze on Him.